 Ask for references and verify them

-Reviews are useful, on home exchange sites you generally can’t write one of these unless you’ve done a swap.
+Reviews are useful.
+On most home exchange networks you can’t write one unless you’ve done a swap.
 So it would be a lot of work for someone to fake not just their own membership but another one, just to create a fake swap and fake reviews.
 If they don’t have reviews they might still have references you can call.
 Again, not fool proof, but it takes a lot of work to fake these things.

 Only swap with experienced exchangers

-Some home exchange sites offer insurance.
-I wrote an extensive piece on the value of home insurance for home exchange, and included information on which sites offer insurance.
-Insurance will ensure you don’t have to fight the swappers to get paid back for expenses.
+Some home exchange networks offer insurance.
+I wrote an extensive piece on the value of home insurance for home exchange, and included information on which networks offer this option.
+For the most up to date list of networks offering insurance, check my spreadsheet of all networks, which now includes an “Insurance” column.
+Insurance offers peace of mind against damage or theft.
+And in the rare case of problems, insurance ensured you won’t have to fight with your swap partners to get paid back for expenses.

 Set very clear expectations